TheBrownViking20/katacoda-scenarios/test/finish.md

 Well done!
 You have successfully completed the tutorial.

-**Conclusion:** The baseline model that includes all eligible variables is not a good fit.
-More data and better feature selection strategy might improve the model performance.
+**Conclusion:** We have successfully used cross-validation to estimate model performance.
+We have also used and compared various feature selection techniques.

 ### Learning outcomes
-* Loading and transforming data for regression
+* Create and validate multiple linear regression models
-* Training and evaluating a basic linear regression model
+* Select important features experimentally and intuitively